Unity-Technologies/com.unity.multiplayer.docs/docs/core-components/networkmanager.md

 NetworkManager.Singleton.StartClient();
 ```
 :::note
  When starting a Server or joining a running session as client, the `NetworkManager` will spawn a "Player Object" belonging to that Player.
-You can choose which prefab shall be spawned as "Player Object" in the `NetworkManager` Component under `NetworkedPrefabs`.
+You can choose which prefab shall be spawned as "Player Object" in the `NetworkManager` Component under `NetworkPrefabs`.
 Simply tick the corresponding `Default Player Prefab` checkbox there.
 :::
 Only the "Player Object" will return true for `IsLocalPlayer` on the corresponding machine, use `IsOwner` for non Player Objects instead.